|Offer type:||New Accounts|

 If you can succeed in securing the odds you want from another customer, then you may well be getting more value than you do with a bookmaker.

-Betfair allows you to bet against a selection.
-In events with lots of contestants, this allows you to act as a bookmaker.
+Betfair allows you to bet against a selection, this allows you to act as a bookmaker.

 You can back and lay the same selection on Betfair Exchange, securing a profit whether the horse or team wins or loses.